 - Place Foch and its surrounding streets

-- Cathedral of Notre Dame, in gothic style and with important paintings by Rubens
+- Cathedral of Notre Dame, in Gothic style and with beautiful paintings by Rubens

 - The large public gardens, with a section of the original Vauban fortifications of the town.

-For your night in Arras, book at the B&B Entre Cour et Jardin, a former private mansion in Arras with a lovely garden and free private parking on site.
+For your night in Arras, book at the B&B Entre Cour et Jardin, a former private mansion with a lovely garden and free private parking on site.

 Afternoon in Arras

 The beautiful city of Arras is the capital of the historic region of Artois.
 Arras has a strong Flemish accent, and you will quickly notice it in the architecture and the gastronomy.

 The arcaded Grand’ Place and Petite Place (also called Place des Héros) are the two main squares in Arras and they boast a splendid collection of unique façades of Flemish baroque architecture, and elegant cafés and bars.